dustmop/co2/README.md

 When using fceux, CO2 produces *.nl files that easily enable source level debugging of the original high-level co2 files within the debugger window.

+### efficient cond

+The `cond` form can compile properly structured conditionals into lookup tables and jump tables, while still looking like high-level conditionals.

+### optimizations

+A very simple peephole optimizer and tail call optimizer help squeek out ROM bytes and CPU cycles without any extra work.

 ## Partially working features

 ### macros